vivekup3424/Course-Scheduler/README.md

 ## Features

 - **Authentication**: Users can register and log in with password authentication.
 JWTs are used for authorization and Bcrypt is used for password hashing.
+- **In-house database and caching** - Redis is Used for storing database in a memory optimized format along with eventual state consitency from server.
 - **Course Selection**: Students can easily add courses to their schedules, manage prerequisites, and submit their course choices through the TypeScript and React.js responsive frontend.
 - **Smart Course Ordering**: The Go backend turns the user's schedule into a graph and runs a topological sort to find an adequate course ordering.
 - **Schedule Persistence**: Completed courses, their ordering, and progress status are stored in a PostgreSQL database.